-Greenberg, Brown and Abenavoli, Teacher stress and health: Effects on teachers, students, and schools.
+27 Greenberg, Brown and Abenavoli, Teacher stress and health: Effects on teachers, students, and schools.
 The Pennsylvania State University, 2016.

-Falk et al, Landscape Review: Teacher Well-being in Low Resource, Crisis, and Conflict-affected Settings.
+28 Falk et al, Landscape Review: Teacher Well-being in Low Resource, Crisis, and Conflict-affected Settings.
 Education Equity Research Initiative, 2019.

-Thompson, The Global Report on the Status of Teachers.
+29 Thompson, The Global Report on the Status of Teachers.
 Education International, 2021.

-\International Barometer of Education Staff.
+30_International Barometer of Education Staff.
 ESN, 2023.

-Gibson and Caroll, Stress, Burnout, Anxiety and Depression: How they impact on the mental health and well-being of teachers and on learner outcomes.
+31 Gibson and Caroll, Stress, Burnout, Anxiety and Depression: How they impact on the mental health and well-being of teachers and on learner outcomes.
 Education Support, 2021.

-32 &lt;u>Teacher and Education Support Personnel Well-being - Vital for Education.
+^{32 &}lt;u>Teacher and Education Support Personnel Well-being - Vital for Education.
 Education International, 2024.

-Falk et al, Landscape Review: Teacher Well-being in Low Resource, Crisis, and Conflict-affected Settings.
+33 Falk et al, Landscape Review: Teacher Well-being in Low Resource, Crisis, and Conflict-affected Settings.
 Education Equity Research Initiative, 2019.

 Teachers from marginalised groups such as women, lesbian, gay, bisexual, transgender, and intersex (LGBTI+) people, Indigenous Peoples, language minorities, people with disabilities, and those living in marginalised contexts are often most impacted by structures of inequity and discrimination that impact well-being.
-Female teachers also face heightened risk to sexual and gender-based violence, and sexual harassment and abuse are critical barriers for female teachers to enter and stay in the profession.
+Female teachers also face heightened risk to sexual and gender-based violence, and sexual harassment and abuse are critical barriers for female teachers to enter and stay in the profession.35

 Teacher self-efficacy: Teacher well-being is associated with professional identity and self-efficacy: supporting teachers to be capable, competent, and experienced professionals is vital and includes strong curricular, pedagogical, and assessment knowledge.
-Research suggests that teachers with low levels of self-efficacy report higher levels of job stress.
+Research suggests that teachers with low levels of self-efficacy report higher levels of job stress.36

-Research has suggested that there are positive associations between both selfefficacy, job satisfaction, and student achievement and that high levels of teacher self-efficacy are associated with student motivation and other positive teacher behaviours.

-Job satisfaction: Job satisfaction is the sense of fulfilment and gratification an individual receives from an occupation and is profoundly linked with a sense of self-efficacy.
-Research suggests that teachers' job satisfaction is associated with their well-being, motivation, and commitment to teaching.
-Job satisfaction is also associated with the degree of autonomy teachers feel, which constitutes a fundamental psychological need that contributes to dignity and well-being.
-Job satisfaction is closely linked to both stress and burnout, and self-efficacy; teachers with higher levels of stress typically experience lower levels of job satisfaction, while teachers with higher levels of selfefficacy tend to experience higher levels of job satisfaction.
-Job dissatisfaction is one of the primary drivers of leaving the profession and sustained levels of dissatisfaction can lead to attrition.
-Job satisfaction is also associated with the quality of instruction and job performance, which has significant implications for student learning outcomes.
+Research has suggested that there are positive associations between both selfefficacy, job satisfaction, and student achievement and that high levels of teacher self-efficacy are associated with student motivation and other positive teacher behaviours.37 autonomy teachers feel, which constitutes a fundamental psychological need that contributes to dignity and well-being.
+Job satisfaction is closely linked to both stress and burnout, and self-efficacy; teachers with higher levels of stress typically experience lower levels of job satisfaction, while teachers with higher levels of selfefficacy tend to experience higher levels of job satisfaction.39 Job dissatisfaction is one of the primary drivers of leaving the profession and sustained levels of dissatisfaction can lead to attrition.
+Job satisfaction is also associated with the quality of instruction and job performance, which has significant implications for student learning outcomes.40